'Tandav' stirs controversy, but it’s not the only one | Entertainment

 'Tandav' stirs controversy, but it’s not the only one

-A Muslim boy and a Hindu girl kissing in “The Suitable Boy”, the name of a dog in “Pataal Lok”, a Pakistani actor in a starring role in “Ae Dil Hai Mushkil”...
-Amazon Prime Video’s “Tandav” is the latest in a long line of films and web series that have found themselves in trouble for one reason or another.
+A Muslim boy and a Hindu girl kissing in "The Suitable Boy", the name of a dog in "Pataal Lok", a Pakistani actor in a starring role in "Ae Dil Hai Mushkil"...
+Amazon Prime Video's "Tandav" is the latest in a long line of films and web shows to have landed in trouble for one reason or another.

-Here are some other showbiz offerings that faced boycott calls in recent years: ''AE DIL HAI MUSHKIL'' The Karan Johar-directed romantic drama faced threats from the Maharashtra Navnirman Sena (MNS) because if featured Pakistani actor Fawad Khan.
+The cast and the crew of ''Tandav'' had to ''unconditionally'' apologise in a bid to quell the controversy surrounding the show.
+Here are some other films and shows that faced boycott calls in recent years: ''AE DIL HAI MUSHKIL'' The Karan Johar-directed romantic drama faced threats from the Maharashtra Navnirman Sena (MNS) because if featured Pakistani actor Fawad Khan.
 The party said Pakistani artistes would not be allowed to work in India post the Uri terror attack.

 Johar had to issue an apology and promise he would not ''engage with talent'' from Pakistan for the film's smooth release in October 2016.
 The filmmaker, one of Bollywood's most powerful, had earlier faced trouble for using ''Bombay'' instead of ''Mumbai'' in a scene in ''Wakeup Sid''.